spark-mv/cdn/progressive_download.md

 * Access-Control-Max-Age: 600
 * Timing-Allow-Origin: *

-For step by step instructions regarding hgow to enable CORS on different web servers, see the original [CORS documentation] (http://enable-cors.org/server.html).
+For step by step instructions regarding how to enable CORS on different web servers, see the original [CORS documentation] (http://enable-cors.org/server.html).
 Make sure you add all the required headers, not just '*' referenced in the instructions.

 #### Testing server headers
 ```curl -v -H "Origin: <site origin link>" -X OPTIONS -H "Access-Control-Request-Headers: range" <video link>```